6.1: How Enzymes Work

 In Figure \(\PageIndex{5}\), we saw that a metal ion can promote the decarboxylation reaction by interacting with the electron-accepting ketone carbonyl, which makes it even more electrophilic.
 Another strategy to create a better electron acceptor involves forming a full positive charge on the electron-accepting atom, which can be done by converting the ketone to an iminium ion.
 Amines react with aldehydes or ketones to form iminium ions.
 Figure \(\PageIndex{12}\) illustrates this strategy involving covalent catalysis.
 The amine, RNH2, reacts to form a new intermediate, the iminium ion, with a full positive charge.
 The protonated nitrogen serves as an excellent electron "sink" for decarboxylation reactions of beta-keto acids.

 Acid- and base-catalyzed reaction mechanisms for Schiff base formation are shown in Figure \(\PageIndex{13}\).
 An amine is used as the nucleophilic catalyst, forming the initial addition product, a carbinolamine.
-The carbinolamine dehydrates, since the free pair of electrons on the N are more likely to be shared with the carbon to form a double bond than electrons from the original carbonyl O, which is more electronegative than the N. If catalyzed by a general acid, an iminium ion and the base-catalyzed reaction form an imine.
-Near pH 7.4, the imine easily protonated to form a positively charged N at the former carbonyl O center.
+The carbinolamine dehydrates because the free pair of electrons on the N is more likely to be shared with the carbon to form a double bond than those on the original carbonyl O, which is more electronegative than the N. If catalyzed by a general acid, an iminium ion and the base-catalyzed reaction form an imine.
+Near pH 7.4, the imine readily protonated, forming a positively charged N at the former carbonyl oxygen.

 Figure \(\PageIndex{13}\): Schiff Base Formation - reaction mechanism